Exploring Charleston’s Hidden Flavors and Stories: A Complete Look at the Undiscovered Charleston Food, Wine & History Tour

 The Culinary Demonstration: From Kitchen to Table

-Guests consistently rave about the food—many say it’s better than some dinner options in town.
+Guests consistently love the food—many say it’s better than some dinner options in town.
 One reviewer notes, “The lunch was scrumptious, and the wines complemented the dishes beautifully.”
 Forrest’s recipes are shared with guests after the experience, so you’ll leave with a tangible souvenir of your culinary journey.

 The Food and Wine Pairings: Quality and Thoughtfulness